-You will not be allowed to leave the room during the exam, except for the one five-minute break.
+You will not be allowed to leave the room during the exam, except for the two short breaks.
 If you leave at any other time, the proctor will end the test.

-During the five-minute break, you may not access any electronic devices, including cell phones or smart devices.
+During the breaks, you may not access any electronic devices, including cell phones or smart devices.
 (This is also true at the test centers; save the texting until after the exam.)
 If you take longer than five minutes, your time on the Integrated Reasoning section will be reduced accordingly.

 During exam registration, you can select up to five programs to send your score to; selections can be changed up to 24 hours before the exam appointment time.
 You do not have to select any schools.

-7 Days Later: You can select additional programs after receiving the official score via email.
-You may use Additional Score Reports, and the fee will be waived by GMAC.
+7 Days Later: After receiving the official score via email, you may send that score to as many schools as you wish at no extra charge.
+Use Additional Score Reports, and the fee will be waived by GMAC.
 If you did better than expected, be sure to send your GMAT score to your "stretch" schools.

 Taking the GMAT is an important step towards a more enriching career for yourself in the future.
 Taking the GMAT during a global pandemic is, even more importantly, a reminder that you still have goals and plans, and nothing can stop you.